PatchworkOS da8a090

 )

-Schedule a one-shot timer interrupt.
+Schedule a one-shot timer interrupt on the current CPU.

-Sets the per-cpu timer to generate a interrupt after the specified timeout.
 Multiple calls with different timeouts will result in the timer being set for the shortest requested timeout, this will be reset after a timer interrupt.

 Parameters